All the Things She Said: Recording

+The English producer Trevor Horn (pictured in 2022) produced the English-language version.

-The American music executive Jimmy Iovine asked the English producer Trevor Horn to create English-language versions of t.A.Tu's songs, including "Ya Soshla s Uma".
+The American music executive Jimmy Iovine asked the English producer Trevor Horn to create English-language versions of t.A.T.u.'s songs, including "Ya Soshla s Uma".
 Horn was given literal translations of the Russian lyrics, but found they did not work in English, and so he rewrote them while keeping the lesbian themes.
 He renamed it "All the Things She Said".

 Horn spent two weeks working with Volkova and Katina, coaching them to sing the English lyrics.
 When Shapovalov insisted that Horn was being too patient with them, Horn invited him to try leading the session instead.
 After Shapovalov made both Volkova and Katina cry, Horn removed him from the session.
 He said later: "There's no shortcut, you can't bully people.
 So I didn't like him.
 But I liked the girls.
 They were both bumming cigarettes off me.
 They were 18, the manager didn't want them to be seen smoking."

+Horn rerecorded the instruments, as he did not have access to the original multitracks.
 After the recording was complete, Horn felt the song was missing something and listened again to the Russian original.
 When he realised that the Russian chorus repeated lines, he removed some of the new lyrics to repeat the lines "all the things she said" and "running through my head".
-As Volkova and Katina had already left, he adjusted the duplicated lines using pitch-shifting software.
+As Volkova and Katina had left, he adjusted the duplicated lines using pitch-shifting software.